Reloaded-Project/Reloaded.Hooks-rs/docs/dev/platform/overview.md

 Notably for the use cases of this library, the `.text` section is usually non-writeable, which prevents hooking app functions out of the box.

-To work around this, the library will call the `unprotect` function in `platform_functions.rs` before applying a function and `protect` function to restore protection.
-For non-common OSes, you must replace these functions with your own implementation(s).
+To work around this, the library will call the `unprotect` function in `platform_functions.rs` before making code changes in memory.
+It will then (for performance reasons) leave the memory unprotected for the lifetime of the process (assuming it remains unprotected).

 For the common operating systems; the `protect`/`unprotect` functions map to the following API calls: